 The interior design of SanBrite is the result of teamwork as Ludovica and Riccardo got involved, with the coordination of the architect Fabrizio Lucchetti, their craftsmen, and designer friends in order to create an environment that combines the aesthetic canons of Cortina’s traditional heritage with a contemporary design.
 According to this concept, with the help of the light designer Loris Zanol, real tree trunks have been transformed into spotlights, mounted on rails to move them according to the seating arrangements, whilst the vintage lights that illuminate the roundtables were part of the urban design conceived for the legendary 1956 Winter Olympics held in Cortina.

-The cuisine changes according to Riccardo’s fruitful creativity: in addition to the dishes that made him one of the most famous chefs in Europe, from speck tartare to corn pasta with venison ragu, he loves to get inspired by Cortina’s oldest traditions to create yummy, yet unusual, culinary combinations, such as spaghetti pasta with mugo pine and “Prato”, a recipe based on wild herbs collected in the near woods.
-The wine list is also excellent, the result of careful research of biodynamic and natural wines.
+The cuisine always surprises, following the brilliant creative flair of Riccardo who, in addition to the recipes that have made him one of the most famous “high altitude” chefs in Europe, from speck tartare to corn paste to venison ragù, he loves being inspired by the recovery of ancient Cortina’s traditions to create dishes that are the result of unusual culinary combinations such as spaghetti with mountain pine and “Prato”, based on spontaneous herbs collected in the woods.

-SanBrite can be experienced in so many different ways, depending on the season and the creativity of Ludovica and Riccardo.
-Just perfect for a gourmet dinner (try the tasting menus), a lunch with a visit to the cheese factory followed by a tasting of artisanal cheeses and cured meats produced by the family farm, a picnic in the garden, or a rustic-chic lunch at the convivial table in the vegetable garden.
-Or you can take advantage of the many events that are organized during the high season such as après-ski parties with DJ set or the picnic “under the stars”.
+The real marvel of SanBrite is that it can be experienced in so many different ways, depending on the season and the creativity of Ludovica and Riccardo: perfect for a gourmet dinner, a brunch with a visit to the dairy and tasting of mountain cheeses and meats, a picnic in the garden or on the convivial table in the vegetable garden, or you can take advantage of the many events organized during the high season such as après-ski aperitifs or high altitude lunches with the Brite Mobile, an innovative show-cooking kitchen.

-The vintage lights were recovered by Ludovica when, in 2013, they were about to be dismissed from Corso Italia because they were too difficult to manage.
+The blue vintage lights were recovered by Ludovica when, in 2013, they were about to be decommissioned from Corso Italia in the center of Cortina because they were too difficult to manage.
 After the Municipality’s ok to “save” them from oblivion, they were adapted to modern technology and installed at the SanBrite.
-To see how they looked in Corso Italia, you can read this article.